SinclaM/ray-tracer-challenge/README.md

 ## Performance profiling

-Not much effort has (yet) been put into optimizations.
+Not much effort has (yet) been put into optimizations, although I do try to avoid unnecessary performance hits.
 The ray tracer is not (yet) multithreaded and the small vector math library it uses does not (yet) leverage Zig's SIMD builtins.
 Do not expect it to compete with a real ray tracer.

 What optimizations I do make are largely informed by profilers.
 The binary is profiled with `valgrind --tool=callgrind` and the results are inspected with `qcachegrind`, which works well enough.

 Unfortunately, Zig does not have first-class profiler support in its current ecosystem.

+I also use [hyperfine](https://github.com/sharkdp/hyperfine) for benchmarking.